bignosethethird/af-ZA_joomla_lang/README.md

 ```

 Bare in mind that the context varies so a given English word such as 'file' can end up having to be translated into many different words.

+# Instructions

+The instructions are for any Joomla language pack that uses this tool-set for managing and building language packs for Joomla.
+Since the first langauae to use this pack was Afrikaans (a-ZA) and it is the first language in the alphabet, we use this for as an example thoughout.

+## Naming conventions

+The name of the language pack is made up from the 2-letter ISO code of the language code (lower-case), hyphenated with the 2-letter ISO code of the country (upper case) that the regional variation is aimed at.
+So for Afrikaans, we have af-ZA, for English we can have en-GB, en-US, en-NZ, en-ZA, etc.

+The name of the packaged file that is installed to Joomla is `[language-specifier]_joomla_lang_full_[version-details]`, where `[version-details]` consists of the following series of numbers, along the lines of the `semantic versioning` convention: `[major-revision].[minor-revision].[point-release]v[revision]`.
+The version number is given by the leader of the Joomla Language Development team, which will always coincide with the version of Joomla that it is aimed at, e.g. `3.9.5`.
+As leader of your own translation team, you need to ensure that the GIT repository is branched to a branch that is called `3.9.5` so that the building process can use this tag value (more on branching and tagging later on).
+Furthermore, as a translation team leader, you are only allowed to increment the `[revision]` number (starting at 1), and then only every time that you need to publish a revision, say, when you discovered and corrected bug.

+For example, the language pack version would be `3.9.5v1`, and in the case of the `af-ZA` language, your language pack would be called `af-ZA_joomla_lang_full_3.9.5v1`.
+Since the actual file would be a ZIP file, the final file name would be hosted in Joomla Language Package repository would be called `af-ZA_joomla_lang_full_3.9.5v1.zip`.

 ## How does the language pack build process work?